zesch/ctest-builder/README.md

 docker-compose up -d
 ```

 **Note:** In case something went wrong at some earlier deployment, you may need to remove orphaned containers from earlier builds.
-To do this, run `docker-compose up -d --remove-orphans`.
+To do this, execute `docker-compose up -d --remove-orphans`.